SkyRockMoon/jb-kick-tires/_sources/01_intro.md

 The process of writing a book with a word processor and jupyter-book are vastly different as chronicled above.
 Each option has parts of the process that are fast, and other parts that are slow.
 Ultimately if using jupyter-book is the correct choice for you comes down to your use case.

 - Using a word processor is fast initially and then revisions and changes later on become slow and painful.
 Quality assurance is difficult with a word processor.
-Figures, equations, tables, and numerical text results (e.g. mean of 34.2 (95% CI 29.2/37.8)) are all updated manually.
-Creating a book website manually is very challenging.
+Figures, equations, tables, and numerical text results - e.g. mean of 34.2 (95% CI 29.2/37.8) - are all updated manually.
+Creating a book website manually is very challenging for an author that is not a software developer.
 - Jupyter-book requires a very significant investment upfront, and even after mastering the long list of tools writing is slower.
 However revisions and publishing can be made very rapidly.
 Collaboration is pleasant and streamlined.
 If you value the book website, jupyter-book generates a truly beautiful and best in class html output.
 The PDF output is also very professional.
 You can be assured that every reference and figure is correct and up to date.
 Jupyter-book will give you a warning if any of the references are missing.

 I believe that jupyter-book is clearly the right tool for you if: